The Problem of Dynamic Programming on a Quantum Computer: Dynamic Programming

-The boundedness condition allows us to define a positive integer denoted by $\ceil{r} > 0$ as an upper bound on reward values.
-Note that, without loss of generality (and by a constant shift of all rewards if needed), we assume a lower bound of $1$ for the reward function.
+\end{enumerate} The boundedness condition allows us to define a positive integer denoted by $\ceil{r} \in \mathbb N$ as an upper bound on reward values.
+We note that, without loss of generality (and by a constant shift of all rewards if needed), we assume a lower bound of $0$ for the reward structure.